 Balloons are a really cheap way to bring fun to a hall.
 Fill the balloon and let them hang from the walls and celling.
 Make "trees" with them and tie together and put on the dance floor.

 I think I would cover the things that make the room look gym-y.
 Balloon clusters and crepe paper could cover the basketball baskets.
 You could rent carpeting for the lines on the floor.
 Using dimmed lighting would cut the game-day glare.
-Live music, if you can find a harpist or pianist, would make the huge difference.
-How about a slide show of the bride and groom's early days playing against one wall?

 I was in your shoes not to long ago!
 My reception hall had bad lighting and the floors needed refinished.
 I know it's hard to stay on a budget, but sometimes if you rent a couple of eye-catching items, it can draw everyone's attention and all you need to supplement are simple table decorations.
 I rented a backlit lattice for the cake table and lights in toulle that hung from the ceiling.
+That made the reception hall.
+All I put on the tables were cylinder vases with a floating candle and a candle ring at the bottom.
+I bought all of that at a $1 store.
+If the gym can't raise the basketball goals just hang a little toulle and borrow some Christmas lights and you will have an elegant looking cascade to frame the room.

 I've seen some beautiful lighting indoors with the "icicle" lights people use at Christmas time.
 I dont' know if there are poles you can string them to, or not.
-Perhaps white miniature lights in artificial plants would work, too.
-All the best to you as you wed.

 Use tobacco canvas that you can purchase at your local farm supply store.
 It is very inexpensive and can be a beautiful way to transform a large area like a gym.
+Use ivy and white Christmas lights with the canvas in a creative way and you will have a setting lovely enough for any formal gathering.

 Cover a hula hoop in white satin ribbon.
 Then attach the lights all around the hoop.
 The hoop could be hung from wire, attached to whatever is available in the ceiling, like rafters.
-You lower it to the height you need.
-It's light weight and is big enough to give you lots of strands and/or strings of light.
-A halo effect.
-It'll be beautiful.

 I need help trying to do an affordable wedding reception.
 Please help.